Knob Guide

 Concentric Knob

 The Concentric knob places two encoders on a single concentric shaft.
-The outer encoder follows the same control pattern as a Single or Dual knob's main encoder (rotate, short press, double-click, long press).
-The inner encoder rotates to control its assigned channel group, but has no click action.
+Both the outer and inner encoders follow the same control pattern as a Dual knob: rotate, short press, double-click, long press.

 Quad Knob

 The Quad knob exposes 4 encoder positions, each mapped to its own channel group.
-The encoders rotate to control volume; the outer encoders have no click action.
+All four encoders rotate to control volume.
+The two outer encoders support click actions (short press, double-click, long press); the two inner encoders are rotate-only.

 Volume Modes